Clinton County, Kentucky

 Clinton County is a county located in the U.S. state of Kentucky in the Pennyrile Region along the southern border with Tennessee.
-As of the 2020 census, the population was 9,253.
+As of the 2020 United States census, the population was 9,253.
 Its county seat is Albany.
 The county was formed in 1835 and named for DeWitt Clinton, the seventh Governor of New York.
 It is a prohibition or dry county.

 History

 Clinton County was formed on February 20, 1835, from portions of Cumberland and Wayne counties.
 It was named for DeWitt Clinton, governor of New York and driving force behind the Erie Canal.

-Courthouse fires in 1864 (Civil War guerrillas) and 1980 resulted in the destruction of county records, but in the latter case, local volunteers' assistance successfully preserved almost all records.
+Courthouse fires in 1864 (Confederate guerrillas) and 1980 resulted in the destruction of county records, but in the latter case, local volunteers' assistance successfully preserved almost all records.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 205 sqmi, of which 197 sqmi is land and 8.2 sqmi (4.0%) is water.